awslabs/service-workbench-on-aws/README.md

        `s/sha1:<salt1>:<hash1>/sha1:<salt2>:<hash2>/`
    3. Update `<salt2>` and `<hash2>` to match your password’s corresponding values.
    4. On your local repo, navigate to `main/solution/machine-images`.
-   5. Run `pnpx sls build-image -s <stage>` to create a new AMI for EMR environment types.
+   5. Run `pnpx serverless build-image -s <stage>` to create a new AMI for EMR environment types.
    6. Use the generated AMI ID in the environment type configuration key AmId.
 Your selected password becomes active.

    **Note:** EMR workspaces are not available if AppStream is enabled for the deployment.